rgalanakis/tddtraining/reveal.js/md_source/all.md

 Today's goal is to teach you the **skill** of TDD by explanation, demonstration, and **participation**.

-Note: Doing TDD requires a broad range of skills which we'll go through today and you'll all be putting it into practice for yourselves.

 V

 # Be skeptical

 ### The best way to justify TDD is by doing it.

-Note: It will sound and feel strange at first, because part of you will want to "just get on and code".
-But bear with it, and you might just enjoy it :)

 >